Maximell/ReliableControlsApplication/README.md

   $ python app.py

+### Load the front end
+  - open localhost://5000 in your browser.
+  - There will be no faults in the system - to add some run the tests (next)

 ### Run the Tests
   $ ./TestIEventCounter.py

 ## Objective
 Implement a processor that looks for and counts specific patterns in an event log.